Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ## Manual Testing

 I manually tested every section and link myself before sending it out to friends and family.

-I tested the website at different breakpoints using: Chrome, Safari, Opera, Firefox, Firefox Nightly, all of which I have installed on my local machine.
+1. I tested the website layout at different breakpoints to ensure it looked good on every browser.
+I used: Chrome, Safari, Opera, Firefox, Firefox Nightly, all of which I have installed on my local machine.

-I then tested the website on my iphone6, and my partner's ancient and tiny iphoneSE as well as my ipad mini.
+2. I then tested the website on my iphone6, and my partner's ancient and tiny iphoneSE as well as my ipad mini.

+3. I tested the contact form:

+    - I tried to submit an empty form to ensure I received a prompt to fill in the required fields.
+    - I filled in all permutations of fields, leaving one required field empty each time to make sure I was always prompted to fill in the empty field.
+    - I filled in a wrongly formatted email address to test that the user would be prompted to fill in a valid email address.

+    The contact form passed these tests.

+4. I manually checked each link, to make sure they were all opening in a new window and to the correct address.

+5. I checked that all the internal navigation was working as it should.

 I then sent the page to friends and family, who used a range of different devices both android and apple, alongside a range of different desktops and operating systems.